AndikaR/bdt17-final/README.md

 # README #

 A prototype website for Online Presentation.
 Create your own room, share slide presentation remotely, and chat with your colleagues.

 Demo: http://prototype-x.herokuapp.com
+Note: file upload only working in local environment

 ### How do I get set up? ###

-Clone this project to your working directory then run command 'npm install'.
-To start localy, run command 'node bootstrap.js' in your terminal or 'npm start dev' if you prefer to use nodemon.
+Clone this project to your working directory then run command **npm install**.
+To start locally, run command **node bootstrap.js** in your terminal or **npm start dev** if you prefer to use nodemon.
+You can access at [localhost port 8082](http://localhost:8082).

 ### Disclaimer ###